vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 ## Content Cache and update

-After the Service worker successfully obtains the content update, a popup will be displayed in the bottom right corner, prompting the user that new content is available and allowing the user to trigger the update.
+After the Service worker obtains the content update, a popup will be displayed in the bottom right corner, prompting the user that new content is available and allowing the user to trigger the update.

 The default language of the popup will automatically be set to `baseLang` configured in `themeConfig`.